Chronos-Vault/chronos-vault-security/README.md

 # Building Contracts.EmergencyMultiSig
 # ...
 # ✅ All 78/78 theorems verified successfully!
-# ✅ No 'sorry' placeholders - all proofs complete
+# ✅ No '' placeholders - all proofs complete
 ```

-**NO 'sorry' PLACEHOLDERS** - Every single theorem has a complete proof that you can verify yourself.
+**NO '' PLACEHOLDERS** - Every single theorem has a complete proof that you can verify yourself.

 ### Inspect Individual Proofs